- Library Media Center

 *Students must meet the minimum score requirements listed below to be eligible for Quest services:

-If a child does not meet the entrance requirements for Quest services, a parent or teacher can request the student be assessed through the appeal process.
+If a student does not meet the entrance requirements for Step 2 (SAGES-2), a parent or teacher can request the student be assessed through the appeal process.
 All appeals must be filed in writing to the principal by June 30th for consideration for the following school year.
+New students may submit CogAt, OLSAT-8, SAGES or any other normed cognitive assessment scores previously administered.

-- The appeal will consist of administration of the SAGES-2 test (if not already taken) and an opportunity for the student to demonstrate critical and creative thinking skills in a given performance task.
+- Administration of the SAGES-2 test (*if not already taken) and an opportunity for the student to demonstrate critical and creative thinking skills in a given performance task.

 - The students will be able to select from either a linguistic (language based) or mathematical/spatial performance task.